kumin/DesignPracticalSytems/ratelimiting/README.md

 Following the above fomular we need to storage the number of request on the previous window and current window.
 I will choose the key-value database for this case and because these data read a lot of times in every request, so we need to cache these figure.
-I think Redis and Scylla DB are suitable for this situation.
+I think Redis and Scylla DB or Cassandra are suitable for this situation.
+I am going to use Redis as memory db and Scylla for persistent data, but in this case, I only use redis and do not need to storage permanent data because this data is not important.
+Our system can lose this data when Redis cluster down, but it is ok.
+I will take the risk.

 Because the window size is 1 minute thus the key of data looklike **minute-timestamp:user-IP** and obviously, the values are a number of requests.
+You can design rate limiting on many level: global, network, http so on.
+In this article I just mention user-IP level.